-Most of the time you use canned corn, you drain and rinse the corn kernels.
+Most of the time, when you use canned corn, you drain and rinse the corn kernels.
 Though this is an essential step, similar to pasta water, it is essential to keep a little bit of liquid for later use.
-Using the liquid from the can will provide a bit of extra flavor to the dish, and more importantly starch.
+Using the liquid from the can will provide a bit of extra flavor to the dish and, more importantly, starch.
 The starch from the liquid will help the butter, spices, or whatever you choose to adhere to the corn kernels better.

 Broth It Up!

 Looking for an easy way to pack the corn with lots of flavor?
 Use broth!
 When you heat up your corn, skip the water or canning liquid, and go for broth instead.
 You can use any broth you like.
 They will all provide an extra level of flavor that was not there before.

 Using broth adds a lot of flavors, but it can add in a bit of sodium as well.
 If you plan to use this tip, then I recommend draining and rinsing the corn first.
 This will make sure all the salts come from the broth that is cooking the corn.
 After adding in the broth, you can add in more salt to taste.

 Canned corn can be eaten straight from the can, but if you want to eat flavor-packed corn, then cook it on the stovetop.
 It may take an extra step, but it will bring out a lot of the corn’s flavor.
 Cooking it on the stovetop will also turn the corn into a gorgeous golden color.
 These golden bites will make the corn taste as though it has been roasted on the grill.

 It is incredibly easy to cook on the stovetop, so do not worry about using this tip – even if you aren’t the best chef!

 First, drain and rinse your canned corn.
 Add the corn to a saucepan or pan of your choice.
 Turn the stove to medium heat and start stirring the corn.
 Make sure to stir constantly so the corn doesn’t burn and each kernel is properly heated.